bshack/white-label/README.md

 This project uses the [White Label View](https://github.com/bshack/white-label-view).
 Full Documentation is available on the project page.

+In this project the view files are placed here:

+/app/assets/script/view

 #####Let's look at an example:

 import the view module